guruprasad9610/Basic_Calculator/README.md

 # Basic_Calculator

-This repository contains a simple and lightweight Basic Calculator application implemented in HTML, CSS, and JavaScript.
+This repository contains a simple and lightweight **Basic Calculator** application implemented in HTML, CSS, and JavaScript.

 The calculator provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

 This claculator has Neumorphism and Glassmorphism UI Designs

-# Deployed Link
+#@ Deployed Link

 https://babulcalculator.netlify.app/

 https://guruprasad9610.github.io/Basic_Calculator/

-# Features:
+#@ Features:

 Addition: Perform simple addition of two numbers.